emirotin/i18next-light/README.md

 [`i18next`](https://github.com/i18next/i18next) is a powerful tool that nicely handles many aspects of i18n: it handles namepsaces, multiple languages with fallbacks, interpolation, pluralization, nested translations, missing tanslations handling, etc.

-Unfortunately, it's not modular (as of the moment of `i18next-light` inception) and the bundled project has significant size (~44KiB minified but not gzipped).
+Unfortunately, it's not modular (as of the moment of `i18next-light` inception) and the bundled project has the significant size (~44KiB minified but not gzipped).

-I had a use-case where my website is mostly static and needs i18n support (build-time) while also having some dynamic parts that also need access to translated strings with interpolation.
+I had a use-case where my website is mostly static and needs i18n support (build-time) while also having some dynamic parts that also need access to the translated strings with interpolation.

-So I was happy to use `i18next` at build time but wasn't happy carying it over to the JS bundle let alone bundling all the i18n strings JSON where a single page may need 5 % or 10 % of them.
+So I was happy to use `i18next` at build time but wasn't happy carying it over to the JS bundle let alone bundling all the i18n strings JSON where a single page may need 5 % or at most 10 % of them.

 So this project was created — a much simpler and lighter (~8 KiB minified but not gzipped) library responsible for the following tasks only: